Fritz Pölking

 Fig tree with a leopard’s tail

-It is the same tree and the same leopard you
+It is the same tree and the same leopard you could see

 in the previous picture of the forgoing